GeorgeOre/DRC/README.md

-# FCC
+# DRC
-Fantastic C Compiler
+Democratic Republic of the Compiler